-- Dangerous or other 'protected species' may be removed prior to sorting.
+• Dangerous or other 'protected species' may be removed prior to sorting.
 Record number, species, estimated weight and any other relevant information.
-If a sea turtle is caught, you may need to quickly collect your catch composition sample (set aside), process the turtle and then process the catch composition sample. - Inorganic debris & plant material may be removed prior to total catch estimate.
-Record type and weight of material removed. - Large fish may removed by crew prior to making total catch estimate.
+If a sea turtle is caught, you may need to quickly collect your catch composition sample (set aside), process the turtle and then process the catch composition sample.

+- Inorganic debris & plant material may be removed prior to total catch estimate.
+Record the type and weight of material removed. - Large fish may removed by crew prior to making total catch estimate.
 Try to identify, count how many were removed and estimate weight.
-Remember to include this weight in total weight estimate and on catch composition form as sample type '1' for Whole haul sampling or sample type "7" for other fish removed.
+Remember to include this weight in total weight estimate and on catch composition form as sample type '1' for Whole haul sampling or sample type "8" for 'Other' when you are unsure if you saw all of a given species/group in the sample.